Kalmyk Oirat: Vowel reduction and phonotactics

-Word-initial syllable structure is (C)V(C), meaning that in native words no word-initial clusters can occur.
+Word-initial syllable structure is (C)V(V)(C), meaning that in native words no word-initial clusters can occur.
 For non-initial syllables, however, a syllable-initial cluster of up to four consonants is allowed, meaning the maximal syllable is CCCCVC.
 In some consonant clusters such as /tl tn dn dl/ a sonorant becomes syllabic.
-These clusters are also nasally released.
+These clusters are also nasally and laterally released, respectively.

 The reduced vowel /ə/ is regularly preserved and can be a syllable nucleus in the following cases: